 3) There’s a bit more diverse nature (and activities to do) in this park:

 Hocking Hills is pretty much similar across the board (huge caves, gorges and stuff).
 You can find some of that in Cuyahoga, but it’s more mixed there.

 4) Again, the Ledges Trail is something else:

 It’s a short trail, but it’s beauty really can match and compete with the stuff you see in Hocking Hills State Park.
 It’s a fairly easy trail to hike through, but the scenery in that trail is remarkable.

-Again, my advice is to visit both these parks:
+Again, my advice is to visit both Cuyahoga and Hocking hills:

 If you like fast paced trips like me, then you can make a 2-3 day trip out of it.
 You can visit one park one day, and the other the next.

 I would recommend you read both my posts on each park and what I managed to get done there in one day so you can see what you can do as well.
 Also here’s a Trip Advisor post on both parks to check out.
 From what I’ve seen, people prefer Hocking Hills more (agreeably so).